About two years ago, I went on an adventure of a lifetime.

 It’s an incredible tool for increasing cardiovascular output.

-But the one limiting factor for jumping rope is progressive resistance.
+But the one limiting factor for a jumping rope is progressive resistance.

 A standard speed rope doesn’t have progressive resistance.